 Potential construction-related air quality impacts are location-specific to the extent that they may temporarily result in significant impacts on the localized environment; however, based on the size of the project, the impacts are not considered cumulatively significant.
+Based on the location and type of project proposed, the projects contribution to the generation of greenhouse gases would not be significant.
 No additional significant impacts are anticipated and no additional mitigation measures are warranted.